 Stage 2 - The Middle Ear

 The sound waves cause the eardrum to vibrate, transmitting the sound to three tiny bones located in the middle ear.

 These bones are commonly referred to as the hammer, anvil, and stirrup and they connect the eardrum to a membrane betweeen the middle and inner ear, known as the “oval window”.

 The movement of the oval window transmits the pressure waves of sound into the inner ear.

 The inner ear is fluid-filled and consists of the spiral-shaped “cochlea”.

-The passageways of the cochlea are lines with about 20,000 microscopic hair cells that convert sound vibrations into nerve impulses.
+The passageways of the cochlea are lined with about 20,000 microscopic hair cells that convert sound vibrations into nerve impulses.
 These impulses are then sent to the brain which interprets the impulses as meaningful sounds.